nathanecross/seapipe/docs/source/so.rst

         .. note::
             If the reference channels are not the same as were entered in the :ref:`detection stage<Detect slow oscillations>`, the event parameters will still be stored, however the parameters (e.g. frequency, amplitude, power) might be affected.
-Be careful to remain consistent across these stages!
+Be careful to remain consistent across these steps!

     **stage** *(list)*
         * Stages of interest